Teaching and Student Projects

 We are very pleased to play an active role in the University's taught courses.
 Airborne sensor technologies, platforms and datasets provide a very interesting and engaging subject with applications across a broad range of disciplines, with exciting potential career prospects in a diverse and rapidly growing field.
 Including an airborne sensing or data component in your course can be a great way to enhance the student experience.

-- Current issues in ecological and environmental sciences (EES)
+- Current issues in ecological and environmental sciences

-- Introduction to Ecological and Environmental Sciences (IEES)
+- Introduction to Ecological and Environmental Sciences

 - Principles and Practices of remote sensing (GIS & EO)

-- Passive Earth Observation (GIS & EG)
+- Passive Earth Observation (GIS & EO)

-We'd be delighted to broaden our teaching activities, including other Schools, so please do contact us if you think we could contribute towards your program.
+Please do contact us if you think we could contribute towards your program.

 We are also very active in supporting dissertation work at both undergraduate and postgraduate level.
 We possess a range of existing datasets with exciting potential for new analyses, as well the ability to capture new data specific to your project.